 - All Girls Want Bad Boys: While Sosuke is brainwashed in the Straw Banki episode, he begins acting like a gangster/Yakuza and offers Miu a stolen ring, which makes her happy.
 Later, after he has returned to normal, she admits that she preferred him brainwashed.

-- Aloof Ally: At first, but she warms up to the Go-ongers much faster than Hiroto does.
+- Aloof Ally: At first like her brother, but she warms up to the Go-ongers much faster than Hiroto does.

 - Meaningful Name: "Miu" uses the characters for "beautiful wings", relating to her theme as a Go-on Wing.